Chapter 4 - Vision Improvement Options

 Some professionals define low vision as “best-corrected vision (with conventional glasses or contact lenses), which is insufficient to do what you want to do, or enjoy the visual world around us”.
 More simply, low vision is a loss of eyesight that makes everyday tasks difficult or impossible.

-Low Vision Care in Southern California
+Low Vision Care in Riverside

 Low Vision Care consists of a low vision evaluation and the prescribing of low vision glasses and devices to help you with your tasks, or the enjoyment of the visual world.